-60 KILOMETRES OF TRACKS BETWEEN WENDLINGEN AM NECKAR AND ULM FOR INCREASED CAPACITY AND SHORTER JOURNEY TIMES.
-TUNNEL (394 M) Most of the route to Ulm runs parallel to the A8 motorway.
+TUNNEL (394 M) 60 KILOMETRES OF TRACKS BETWEEN WENDLINGEN AM NECKAR AND ULM FOR INCREASED CAPACITY AND SHORTER JOURNEY TIMES.
+Most of the route to Ulm runs parallel to the A8 motorway.
 Where this is not possible, the route passes through four long tunnels.
 At around 85 metres, one of the highest railway bridges in Germany has been constructed in the Filstal valley at Mühlhausen.
 On some parts of the old line across the Swabian Jura (Filstal valley route), trains have to decelerate to 70 kilometres per hour.
 In contrast, they can travel at speeds of up to 250 kilometres per hour on the new section.
-The new section entered into operation on 11 December 2022.
-Journey times between Stuttgart and Ulm on long-distance services using the new section are around

-15 minutes shorter than journeys on the Filstal valley route.
+The high-speed section entered into operation on 11 December 2022.
+Journey times between Stuttgart and Ulm on long-distance services using the high-speed section are around 15 minutes shorter than journeys on the Filstal valley route.
 This also benefits passengers travelling between places like North Rhine-Westphalia and Bavaria.
 The daily number of long-distance services between the two state capitals Stuttgart and Munich has increased by around 20 to 90.
 The high-speed section has also allowed many new and attractive regional services to be added.
 For example, the new Merklingen - Schwäbische Alb station has opened up rail travel to an entire region.
-The new section has also taken the strain off the Filstal valley railway, allowing MEX services to be improved in the area.
-When Stuttgart 21 opens, the new section will reach its full potential.
+The high-speed section has also taken the strain off the Filstal valley railway, allowing MEX services to be improved in the area.
+When Stuttgart 21 opens, the high-speed section will reach its full potential.
 Journey times between Stuttgart and Ulm on long-distance services will be reduced to just 27 minutes.

 BONATZ BUILDING

 THE EXISTING TRAIN STATION BUILDING WAS CONSTRUCTED BETWEEN 1914 AND 1928 AND IS NAMED AFTER ITS ARCHI-TECT, PAUL BONATZ.

 THE BONATZ BUILDING - WITH ITS LARGE ENTRANCE HALL AND TOWER - WILL BE PRESERVED.

-main station 11
+main station

 THE NEW MAIN STATION

-THE CENTREPIECE OF THE PROJECT
+THE CENTREPIECE OF THE PROJEC

-THE NEW STUTTGART MAIN STATION WILL LIE AT RIGHT ANGLES TO THE PRESENT TRACKS AT A DEPTH OF ABOUT 11 METRES.
-IT WILL HAVE EIGHT TRACKS WITH FOUR CENTRAL PLATFORMS, EACH OF WHICH WILL BE 420 METRES LONG.

 The interior of the Bonatz Building will be modernised and will feature a new platform hall.
 Its roof will be accessible to pedestrians and will form the new Manfred-Rommel-Platz square.
 This will be immediately connected to the Mittlerer Schlossgarten park and will create a direct route between the city centre and the new urban district Stuttgart Rosenstein.

-11111 11111 11111 11111 OVERALL HEIGHT UP TO 12 M 6 M 32 M

-SHORT AND FULLY ACCESSIBLE ROUTES

-OF A PILLAR

-HEIGHT OF A PILLAR BASE

-DIAMETER OF EACH PILLAR
+OVERALL HEIGHT OF A PILLAR HEIGHT OF A PILLAR BASE DIAMETER OF EACH PILLAR 32 M FORMWORK APPROX. 1,000 M2 AREA

-FORMWORK

-AREA